crizza123/BIOINF504_RRT_exercise/RTT_exercise_description.md

 *Claim undermined:* "We selected the top 12 candidate genes based on fold-change ranking after seeing the data" Selection on the dependent variable inflates effect sizes and invalidates the reported p-values.
 *Mitigation:* Pre-designate filtering criteria for differential expression.

-#### Task 3C — Team composition
+### Task 3C — Team Composition

-The methods note that both authors are from the same lab and share the same clinical specialty (oncology).
-Answer both parts:

-1. **Confirmation bias:** How does same-lab authorship increase the risk of confirmation bias, and what is one structural safeguard that can be put in place at the analysis stage?
-2. **Domain blind spots:** What type of expertise is missing from this two-person oncology team that would have caught the core statistical flaw in this script, and how would you recruit that expertise at the study design phase?
+**1) Confirmation bias safeguard.** Same-lab authorship means both authors share priors about which genes are biologically plausible, so false positives that fit those priors get rationalized into the candidate list.
+The lightest structural fix at the analysis stage is **pre-analysis blinding**: a third party scrambles the condition labels, the analyst writes and locks the entire pipeline against the scrambled labels, and only then are the true labels revealed for the final p-value run.

+**2) Domain blind spots.** The expertise missing from a two-oncologist team is a **biostatistician or computational biologist** with high-throughput experience.
+The person who would have flagged the t-test on raw counts, the missing FDR correction, and the n=4 power deficit on a 30-minute review.
+Recruit them at the study-design and add them as a named co-investigator with explicit ownership of the statistical analysis plan before sample collection begins.

 ---